yogeshkale09/Food-Menu-App-Django-Project/README.md

 ### 3.*Responsive Design:*
 - A user-friendly and responsive interface, optimized for different devices.
 ### 4. *Detail View for Items:*
--Detailed pages for each menu item with relevant information.
+- Detailed pages for each menu item with relevant information.

 ### 5.*Admin Panel Integration:*
--Utilize the Django Admin Panel to manage users and menu items easily.
+- Utilize the Django Admin Panel to manage users and menu items easily.

 ### 6. *Profile Management:*
--Support for user profiles, including profile pictures and additional information.
+- Support for user profiles, including profile pictures and additional information.

 ### 7. *Static and Media Files:*
--Proper management of static files (CSS, JS) and media files (images).
+- Proper management of static files (CSS, JS) and media files (images).

 ### 8. *Customizable Navbar:*
--A navigation bar dynamically changes based on user authentication status.
+- A navigation bar dynamically changes based on user authentication status.

 ### 9. *Class-Based and Function-Based Views:*
--Implementation of both view types to demonstrate Django's flexibility.
+- Implementation of both view types to demonstrate Django's flexibility.

 ### 10.*Django Signals:*
 - Use signals to handle specific tasks like associating users with posts automatically.